ClarkLabUCB/magniFIND-seq/README.md

 score are descriptive and may be confounded by study design.

 The included fixtures verify code operation but cannot reproduce all manuscript figures without the complete production inputs.
+The bulk and single-cell RNA sequencing data (both raw and processed) generated in this study have been deposited in the NCBI Gene Expression Omnibus (GEO) under accession numbers GSE342953 and GSE342951, respectively, and will be made publicly available upon publication of the paper.

 Production-equivalent defaults are derived from the author-supplied scripts and retained run logs.
 Their immutable checksums and the recovered commands are in